+All evidence in this area must be anonymised for individual patient data.
+Case histories Applicants are expected to have covered the training outlined in the diagnostic neuropathology curriculum covering: neurosurgical biopsy practice, both adult and paediatric, including intra-operative diagnostic work skeletal muscle biopsy practice, both adult and paediatric peripheral nerve biopsy practice cerebrospinal fluid cytopathology neuropathological autopsy practice, both adult and paediatric (including details of medico-legal autopsies and attendance at inquests or equivalent) All evidence in this area must be anonymised for individual patient data.
 Referral letters discussing patient handling Applicants should provide evidence of the following letters: letters produced by applicants; requesting a second opinion communications with clinical colleagues advising them or answering particular questions regarding a report issued letters of appreciation from colleagues regarding involvement in managing a patient.
 Please provide a variety of copies of letters to cover all aspects of your work and to demonstrate the breadth of your practice.
-This may include examples of letters: requesting a second opinion advising clinical colleagues or answering particular questions regarding patient management from clinical colleagues regarding applicants involvement in patient management.
+This may include examples of letters: requesting a second opinion advising clinical colleagues regarding applicants involvement in patient management from clinical colleagues regarding applicants involvement in patient management.
 You can use these to demonstrate: your involvement or role in cases the types and complexity of cases you are involved in your relationship with your colleagues in other disciplines your handling of patient paperwork your recognition of the limits of your professional competence your respect and protection of confidential information.
-All evidence in this area must be anonymised for individual patient data.
-Patient lists You may wish to include copies of patient lists.
-You can use these to demonstrate: your involvement or role in cases the types and complexity of cases you are involved in your participation in teaching and training (where you are supervising a junior colleague) the volume of cases you undertake triangulation with rota, timetable and job plan information triangulation with logbook information.
-All evidence in this area must be anonymised for individual patient data.